gbraux/CMS-Outlook-Addin/README.md

 1. Copy all files to a HTTPS + PHP enabled Web Server (note : Outlook seems to check for SSL certificate, so ensure that your web server certificate is trusted by the clients)
 2. Edit Config.php file with necessary informations
-3. Configure the addin XML manifest (CMS_Addin_Manifest.xml) with the right HTTPS domain/paths of your web server
+3. Configure the Add-In XML manifest (CMS_Add-In_Manifest.xml) with the right HTTPS domain/paths of your web server
-4. Upload the addin XML manifest to your exchange server addins repository.
-For testing, addins can be configured at user/mailbox level from the Heavy Client (Outlook > Account Infomation > Manage Add-Ins) or from Outlook Web Access (Gear icon > Manage Apps).
+4. Upload the Add-In XML manifest to your exchange server Add-Ins repository.
+For testing, Add-Ins can be configured at user/mailbox level from the Heavy Client (Outlook > Account Infomation > Manage Add-Ins) or from Outlook Web Access (Gear icon > Manage Apps).
 Users may need specific Exchange permission to be able to install add-ins themselves.